AnIdiotsGuide/discordjs-bot-guide/understanding/roles.md

 ```

 {% hint style="info" %}
 To get a role ID, mention the role with a `\` before it in a Discord channel \(e.g. `\@rolename`\).
 You can then grab the ID from the output message.
-Right-clicking a role does nothing in the UI, there's currently no way to get it from there.
+If you enabled Developer mode in your discord settings, you can also right-click roles in the UI and click on "Copy ID".
 {% endhint %}

 ### Check if a member has a role